 - How to use a blood sugar (glucose) meter

 - When to check your blood sugar and what the numbers mean

 - What to do when your numbers are out of your target range

 - How to record your blood sugar results

 Checking your blood sugar is an important part of diabetes self care, but monitoring your overall health includes a lot of other things too, especially when you have diabetes.
 You and your health care team will also need to monitor your:

 - Long-term blood sugar control – A1C, eAG

-- Cardiovascular health - blood pressure, weight, cholesterol levels
+- Heart and vascular health – blood pressure, weight, cholesterol levels

 - Kidney health – urine and blood testing